athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Frost Giant.md

     desc: "`pf2:1` Icicle +21 (cold, primal, range 120 feet)\n__Damage__  3d6 cold 2d8 piercing"

   - name: "Chill Breath"
-    desc: "`pf2:1` (cold,primal) The frost giant breathes out a 15-foot cone of freezing moisture that quickly condenses into ice, dealing 4d6 cold damage.
+    desc: "`pf2:1` (cold,primal) The frost giant breathes out a @Template[cone|distance:15] of freezing moisture that quickly condenses into ice, dealing 4d6 cold damage.
 Each creature in the cone must attempt a DC 28 Reflex check save.
-A creature that fails its save is also [[Conditions/Immobilized|Immobilized]] and takes 2d6 cold damage at the end of each of its turns until it gets free ([[Actions/Escape|Escape]] DC 28).\n\nThe giant can't use Chill Breath again for 1d4 rounds."
+A creature that fails its save is also [[Conditions/Immobilized|Immobilized]] and takes 2d6 cold damage at the end of each of its turns until it gets free ([[/act escape dc=28]]).\n\nThe giant can't use Chill Breath again for 1d4 rounds."

   - name: "Ice Stride"
-    desc: "  A frost giant isn’t impeded by difficult terrain caused by snow or ice, nor do they need to attempt Acrobatics checks to keep from falling on slippery ice."
+    desc: "  A frost giant isn't impeded by difficult terrain caused by snow or ice, nor do they need to attempt Acrobatics checks to keep from falling on slippery ice."

   - name: "Wide Swing"
     desc: "`pf2:1`  The frost giant makes a single greataxe Strike and compares the attack roll result to the ACs of up to two foes within their reach.
-This counts as two attacks for the frost giant’s multiple attack penalty."
+This counts as two attacks for the frost giant's multiple attack penalty."

 ```